 THE FOOD: With BA and HF all of the ingredients are super fresh, locally sourced and arrive in pre-measured quantities.
 You receive everything you need (down to pinches of chili flakes and one-ounce bottles of vinegar) with the exception of olive oil, salt and pepper.
 With HF I feel the ingredients are prepped one step further than with BA.
 For example, an annoyance I had with BA was the garlic wasn’t peeled and it added a ton of extra prep time to my meal.
 For me, this basically canceled out some of the promised convenience.

-BA Pork Chops & Spicy Chow Chow was hands down one of the best meals I've ever made.
-The BA recipes were a little more experimental which I enjoyed because I'm always looking to improve my cooking skills.
+Both services consistently produce flavorful meals but the BA Pork Chops & Spicy Chow Chow was hands down one of the best meals I’ve ever made.
+The BA recipes were a little more experimental which I enjoyed because I’m always looking to improve my cooking skills.
 The HF recipes are a little bit healthier with simple mainstream dishes that balance the right amount of flavor and complexity.